rsanchezgarc/BIPSPI/README.txt

   In order to obtain predictions you need a set of pdb or fasta files stored in a directory.
-  For each complex, 2 files must be provided, one for ligand and other for the receptor partner. have four different files. filenames are prefix_X_u.Y, where prefix is an id for the complex (a pdb id or any other unique adress), X is l or r (ligand or receptor) and Y is .pdb or .fasta .
+  For each complex, 2 files must be provided, one for ligand and other for the receptor partner. have four different files. filenames follow this rule: prefix_X_u.Y, where prefix is an id for the complex (a pdb id or any other unique adress), X is l or r (ligand or receptor) and Y is .pdb or .fasta .

   For example: